mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 https://md-analytics-stage.herokuapp.com/ | https://git.heroku.com/md-analytics-stage.git
 {% endhighlight %}

-Order in which apps are created is relevant, because HerokuCLI will add extra remote repository link for our app git, which will point to the heroku.
-In fact it is important only if we push changes to Heroku manually (travis has specified app and branch in yml file), but it is good to know which environment is being updated:
+Order in which apps are created is relevant, because HerokuCLI will add extra remote repository link for our app git, which will point to the Heroku.
+In fact it is important only if we push changes to Heroku manually (travis has specified app and branch in .yml file), but it is good to know which environment is being updated:

 {% highlight bash %}